ringcentral/ringcentral-api-docs/docs/voice/call-session-notifications.md

-# Call Session Notification
+# Telephony Session Notification

-A developer can use call session notification to detect all changes in the status of a call effectively.
+A developer can use Telephony Session Notification to detect all changes in the status of a call effectively.

-## What is Call Session Notification (CSN)?
+## What is Telephony Session Notification?

-A Call Session Notification (Telephony Session Notification) is a series of notifications or events a developer can use to track an end-to-end telephony call in RingCentral.
+A Telephony Session Notification (Telephony Session Notification) is a series of notifications or events a developer can use to track an end-to-end telephony call in RingCentral.
 The call can be from an external PSTN or any mobile number to a RingCentral extension, or it can be from a RingCentral Digital Line to an external PSTN number, or it can be between two RingCentral extensions.
-The Call Session Notification provides detailed end-to-end call sessions and party (endpoints/user) level information to enable developers to take specific actions or build custom reports based on that call information.
-The Call session notification events can be subscribed both at an Account level or at an Extension level.
+The Telephony Session Notification provides detailed end-to-end call sessions and party (endpoints/user) level information to enable developers to take specific actions or build custom reports based on that call information.
+The Telephony Session Notification events can be subscribed both at an Account level or at an Extension level.

-Account Level Call Session Notification -  Will track and provide notifications for all the extensions within an account.
+Account Level Telephony Session Notification -  Will track and provide notifications for all the extensions within an account.

-Extension Level Call Session Notification - Will track calls on a specific extension.
+Extension Level Telephony Session Notification - Will track calls on a specific extension.

 Detailed instructions on the [Notification types](https://developers.ringcentral.com/api-reference/Account-Presence-Event) are available in the API reference.